eanesparrago/project-pocket-pomodoro/README.md

 # Pocket Pomodoro
-A dead simple pomodoro web app
+Dead simple pomodoro web app

 ## Inspiration
 I saw a Reddit post of a pomodoro guide to help fight procrastination.
 I thought it would be nice to make an app for it.